 If you are breathing to both sides, you will learn to rotate to both sides.
 If you only breath to one side, you will rotate less to the side you are not breathing to, your shoulders will rotate less in general and therefore you miss out on extra power for your stroke.
 By implementing a bilateral breathing pattern, you will learn to rotate to both sides and again balance out your stroke and maximize your forward thrust and efficiency.

 What are the best Tips for balanced stroke?

 Tip #1 – Swim single-arm Freestyle

 If bilateral breathing is really hard for you because one side is much weaker than your other side, we recommend starting out with this drill.
 Swim freestyle with one arm only, the other arm placed on your side.
 Whenever you need to take a breath, rotate and roll your head to the (weaker) side and take a breath.
-This can be a quite challenging drill in the beginning, however, it’s a great drill to learn how to breath comfortably on your week side.
+This can be a quite challenging drill in the beginning, however, it’s a great drill to learn how to breathe comfortably on your weak side.

 Tip #2 – Use a snorkel